 It is clear that in the vast majority of cultures that have become and remained dominant into the present time, there have been long histories of oppression.

 It was encoded into the U.S. Constitution that an individual slave counted as 3/5 of a person.
 Throughout the world, class based oppression has been a phenomenon for thousands of years, gender based oppression is just as clear.
 Fully 50% of the human population was seen as property to be traded as an economic bargaining chip up until recently in a disheartening number of cultures.

-Correlation to Mental Health
+Oppression and the Correlation to Mental Health

-Not coincidentally, the inability to see others as fully human is a common trait of those with pervasive mental illnesses.
+The inability to see others as fully human is a common trait of those with pervasive mental illnesses.

 Cultural PTSD theory says that it is directly due to our being in the grips of Cultural PTSD that we 1) still have trouble seeing “Others” as fully human and multidimensional beings and 2) are so reactive when differing perceptions of power/oppression are discussed.
-I

-n PTSD there is a very large focus on power and control.
+In PTSD there is a very large focus on power and control.
 In fact, we could argue pretty convincingly that striving to have power and feel in control (and therefore safe) is a central feature of PTSD.
 This focus on power and control is not created consciously.
 In individuals with PTSD, we build beliefs about what will keep us safe and what will help us have personal power and control.
 When these beliefs are directly challenged before enough work has been done to create safety, people with PTSD become very defensive.

-Since we currently conceive of differing perceptions about the nature of oppression as “ideological differences” rather than deeply rooted beliefs that are associated with our senses of safety, we do not see any need to create safety for “our opponents”.
+Because we try to discuss lingering/ongoing oppression as “simply” a political issue, we do not see any need to create safety for “our opponents”.
 So when people try to talk with each other, we do not realize we are triggering (often unconsciously held) safety issues and TBRs for each other.

 The Three-Fifths Compromise is found in Article 1, Section 2, Paragraph 3 of the United States Constitution, reads: “Representatives and direct Taxes shall be apportioned among the several States which may be included within this Union, according to their respective Numbers, which shall be determined by adding to the whole Number of free Persons, including those bound to Service for a Term of Years, and excluding Indians not taxed, three fifths of all other Persons”